MMathisLab/FreelyMovingVR4Mice/docs/Unity_games/Adding_new_objects.md

 # Adding new target objects
-This page describes how to add new targets and distractor objects to the unity game such as the tear drop and the white pacman seen below:
+This page describes how to add new targets and distractor objects to the unity game such as the tear drop and the white pacman below.

 ```{image} ../../docs/images/black_white_pacman.png
 :alt: black_white